isomerpages/np-infosite/_quick-links/Acceptable Use Policy.md

 on the data to another organisation without explicit approval from the data owner.</p>
 <p>2.3&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Users shall securely
-delete or destroy the data after it has served its intended purpose.</p>
+delete or destroy the data after it has served its intended purpose or the data retention period has expired.</p>
 <h4>3.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; ACCOUNTS IDS AND PASSWORDS</h4>
 <p>3.1&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Users shall be responsible
 and accountable for all activities conducted via his/her accounts.</p>